-Within more than 40 years of its existence, the Centre has developed from a relatively small laboratory into a fully grown research Institute, employing more than 180 staff members, of which over 130 are directly involved in research (including 8 professors, 12 associate professors, 21 adjuncts and 29 assistants).
+Within more than 40 years of its existence, the Centre has developed from a relatively small laboratory into a fully grown research institute, employing more than 180 staff members, of which over 140 are directly involved in research (including 9 professors, 11 associate professors, 19 adjuncts and 31 assistants).
 The above mentioned personnel is organised into 34 research groups functioning within the framework of 8 Departments and 2 laboratories.
 Among the Institute's employees, 20 persons hold the scientific title of professor, 17 persons the degree of Ph.D.
 D.Sc. and 58 persons the Ph.D. degree.
-It is also worth mentioning that the Institute's personnel is vastly diversified and consist of 95 women and 87 men (respectively, 66 and 70, as to scientific employees), from Ph.D. students (36 persons in 2015) to internationally renown professors.
+It is also worth mentioning that the Institute's personnel is vastly diversified and consist of 101 women and 86 men, from Ph.D. students (36 persons in 2015) to internationally renown professors.